 - Preheat oven to 350 degrees.

 - Line a baking sheet with foil.
 Chop off the top ½ inch of garlic and place onto baking sheet.
-Cover with about 2 Tbsp of olive oil.
+Cover with about 2 tablespoon of olive oil.

-- Bake for 30 minutes, or until cloves are browned and skin is crispy.
+- Roast for 30 minutes, or until cloves are browned and skin is crispy.
 Allow to cool then carefully separate the cloves from the skin.
 Discard of all skin.

 - Change oven temperature to 450 degrees.

-- Chop cauliflower into florets.
+- Chop 2 heads of cauliflower into florets.
 Add to a baking sheet lined with foil and toss with ¼ C of bacon fat.

-- Bake for 20-25 minutes or until cauliflower is slightly browned and softened.
+- Roast for 20-25 minutes or until cauliflower is slightly browned and softened.

-- Add cauliflower, garlic cloves, chicken broth and salt/pepper to a food processor and mix until desired texture.
+- Add cauliflower, garlic cloves, 1 ¼ C low sodium chicken broth and salt and pepper to a food processor and mix until desired texture.

 - Top with parsley and serve immediately.